 \section{Abstract}

-Utilizing nonequilibrium Green's function method, we study the phonon local heat current flow in nanoscale graphene nanoribbons.
-Ballistic transport and boundary scattering lead to formation of atomic scale current vortices.
-Using the B\"uttiker probe approach, we further map out the temperature distribution in the junction.
-From the heat current and temperature distribution, we observe negative local resistance of the junctions, where heat current direction goes from colder to hotter regime.
+Utilizing the non-equilibrium Green’s function method, we study the local heat current flow of phonons in nanoscale ballistic graphene nanoribbon, where boundary scattering leads to the formation of atomic-scale current vortices.
+We further map out the atomic temperature distribution in the ribbon with B\"uttiker's probe approach.
+From the heat current and temperature distribution, we observe inverted temperature response in the ribbon, where the heat current direction goes from the colder to the hotter region.
 Moreover, we show that atomic scale defect can generate heat vortex at certain frequency, but it is averaged out when including contributions from all the phonon modes.
-These results extend the study of local heat vortex and negative temperature response in bulk hydrodynamic regime to atomic-scale ballistic regime, further confirming boundary scattering is crucial to generate backflow of heat current.
+Meanwhile, our results have recovered residual-resistivity dipole features manifested at the vicinity of local defects.
+These results extend the study of local heat vortex and negative temperature response in the bulk hydrodynamic regime to the atomic-scale ballistic regime, further confirming boundary scattering is crucial to generate backflow of heat current.